JimBou22/Sprint0/README.md

 # Sprint0
-Sprint0 for Rental Locations
+Sprint0 for Rental Locations.
 The repository for our group project.
-Let's get it Team!
+Let's get it
+# Team!